Inctus/Physics-Engine/README.md

     a.
 "Position"⭢ The Velocity of the RigidBody, as a Vector2

-    a.
+    b.
 "Velocity"⭢ The Velocity of the RigidBody.

-    b.
+    c.
 "Acceleration"⭢ The Acceleration of the RigidBody.

-    a.
+    d.
 "AngularVelocity"⭢ The Velocity of the RigidBody.

-    b.
+    e.
 "AngularAcceleration"⭢ The Acceleration of the RigidBody.

-    c.
+    f.
 "AddForce"⭢ Allows for you to manipulate the acceleration.

-    d.
+    g.
 "AddImpulse"⭢ Allows for you to manipulate the acceleration (for one frame).

-    e.
+    h.
 "Mass"⭢ An optional attribute that affects collisions.
 ### Timeline
 The majority of the project will be completed within a week.